venki09/movie_gists/marvel.md

 * Pete is mad at Ego that he left his mom.
 * Ego convinces pete and shows him the power that peter can generate.
 * Mantis talks to Drax and was about to tell him something when Gamora comes in the middle of the convo.
+* Yondu and Rocket escape the prison with the help of groot and the other guy who stays with yondu.
+They come to Ego
+* Ego takes peter and shows him the true purpose.
+He apparently has planted something on every planet so that it spreads and everything becomes his.
+* But one celestial is not enough to harness the power so he needed another one.
+So he kept making a lot of babies and had Yondu bring them back to him.
+If they're not powerful enough, he would kill them.
+This is what Mantis told Drax
+* Nebula comes in that spaceship to kill gamora.
+They reunite and become allies.
+* They find a lot of deadbodies and then they sync up with drax/mantis to know about the truth.
+* Ego tells pete that he had to kill mom by putting tumour in her head.
+Because he loved her so much and that was getting in his way of his expansion mission.
+* Pete gets angry and tries to fight with Ego.
+Ego puts him in a lock and tries to make him a battery to power his expansion
+* They destroy the core and escape.
+* Yondu sacrifices his life and saves Pete